rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 Ok, on to the input handler.

-It is responsible for handling events and keeping some state of that those events should result in.
+It is responsible for handling events and keeping some state of what those events should result in.

 Let's look at how it handles shooting: